 A noncurrent asset (or disposal group) is classified as held for sale if the carrying amount will be recovered principally through a sale transaction rather than through continuing use.
 For the sale to be highly probable, the appropriate level of management must be committed to a plan to sell the asset (or disposal group), and an active programme to locate a buyer and complete the plan must have been initiated.
 Further, the asset (or disposal group) must be actively marketed for sale at a price that is reasonable in relation to its current fair value.
-In addition, the sale should be expected to qualify for recognition as a complete the plan should indicate that it is unlikely that significant changes to the plan will be made or that the plan will be withdrawn.
+In addition, the sale should be expected to qualify for recognition as a completed sale within one year from the date of classification, except as permitted by paragraph 9, and actions required to complete the plan should indicate that it is unlikely that significant changes to the plan will be made or that the plan will be withdrawn.